NervanaSystems/neon/doc/source/faq.rst

 How do I generate or change the backend configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-NEON can use either the CPU or a supported GPU as the backend for training and running inference
+neon can use either the CPU or a supported GPU as the backend for training
-with models.
-Currently only GPUs with the Maxwell architecture are supported.
-There
+and running inference with models.
+Currently only GPUs with the Maxwell
-is a utility function called :py:func:`neon.backends.gen_backend` which is used to configure the backend.
+architecture are supported.
+There is a utility function called
+:py:func:`neon.backends.gen_backend` which is used to configure the backend.

-This function allows users to select the CPU or GPU backend as well as configure various settings
+This function allows users to select the CPU or GPU backend as well as
-such as the size of the data mini-batches, default data precision (e.g. 32 bit float), random number
+configure various settings such as the size of the data mini-batches,
+default data precision (e.g. 32 bit float), random number generator seed,
-generator seed, and the GPU device to use for systems that have more than one GPU installed.
+and the GPU device to use for systems that have more than one GPU installed.
 The size of the data batches must be set when generating the backend.

-Furthermore, this function will handle the house keeping tasks necessary when switching
+Furthermore, this function will handle the housekeeping tasks necessary when
-backends dynamically.
-This function will also handle clean up tasks that are needed such
+switching backends dynamically.
+This function will also handle clean up
-as deleting the GPU context.
+tasks that are needed such as deleting the GPU context.

 Example usage of the gen_backend function: